 What is Active Release Techniques (ART)?

-ART is a state-of-the-art technology that aims to enhance the musculoskeletal system’s mobility and strength.
-This technique includes soft tissue strategic movements, massaging techniques, and muscle-specific stretches to improve the health of nerves, fascia, ligaments, tendons, and muscles.
+ART is a manual therapy technique that aims to enhance the musculoskeletal system’s mobility.
+This technique uses strategic soft tissue pin and stretch movements, massage techniques, and muscle-specific stretches to improve the health and mobility of nerves, fascia, ligaments, tendons, and muscles.

 Chiropractors use ART to manage a wide range of conditions, including: